utsav0/daily-dev-tips/src/pages/posts/firefox-clip-path-editor.md

   <source src="https://res.cloudinary.com/daily-dev-tips/video/upload/q_auto/clip_kh41nu.mp4" type="video/mp4" />
 </video>

-As you can see it can be super useful to generate or modify clip-path.
+As you can see, generating or modifying a clip-path can be super helpful.

 Let's hope Chrome decides to build this in soon!